Justin-Conner/Justin-Conner/README.md

 - 🔭 I’m currently working on hosting my website on an apache server
 - 🌱 I’m currently learning about the DOM @launchcode
 - 👯 I’m looking to collaborate on anything I am able to I am a relatively new programmer but very curious.
 - 🤔 I’m looking for help with my website on an apache server.
-See "apachesandbox" link above for what I have done so far.
+See "apachesandbox" link below for what I have done so far.
 - 💬 Ask me about Aesop Rock.
 I won't shut up about it.
 Sorry not Sorry.
-- 📫 How to reach me: justinconnerportfolio.com has all my links. www.Apacheserver.com
+- 📫 How to reach me: www.justinconnerportfolio.com has all my links. www.Apacheserver.com

   **** Fun facts:****